ChrisRDavila/social-media-clone/README.md

 # Social Media Clone

+practice with planning out a project using draw.io and using React to handle state

 Created by: [Hunter Empey](https://github.com/LizardMak), [Christopher Ross Davila](https://github.com/ChrisRDavila), and Aaron Mejia

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).